refinedev/refine/documentation/docs/packages/react-table.md

 ```

 :::note
-This example is the same as the sorting example in the [React Table](#react-table) documentation.
+This example is the same as the sorting example in the [React Table][react-table] documentation.

 [Refer to the pagination example of React Table. &#8594](https://react-table.tanstack.com/docs/examples/pagination)
 :::

 ## Filtering

 We need to import the `useFilters` plugin and inject it into the `useTable` hook in order to use filtering.
-React Table provides a `setFilter` method that can be used to set the filter value.
-To specify which column to filter, we need to pass the `filter` prop to the related column.
-This `filter` prop type must be [`CrudOperators`](api-references/interfaceReferences#crudoperators) type.
-Every change in the filter value will trigger a new fetch.
+React Table provides a bunch of methods that we can use to control the filtering.
+For example, we can use the `setFilter` method to set the current `filter` value.
+However, with which column we are going to filter, we need to specify the `filter` prop for that column.
+This `filter` prop must be [`CrudOperators`](/api-references/interfaces.md#crudoperators) type.
+Every change in the `filter` will trigger a new request to the data provider.

 ```tsx title="src/posts/list.tsx"
 import {